 Join us on a Seaquest Dolphin Watch!

-The third Sunday of each month we run a public friendly sea watch at different key headlands all aound the county.
-Join the wildife experts and enthusiasts and see what wonderful marine mega-fauna can be spotted from our coast, meet some fantastic like-minded people and find out more about the project.
+The third Sunday of each month we run a public friendly sea watch at different key headlands all around the county.
+Join wildlife experts and enthusiasts and see what wonderful marine megafauna can be spotted from our coast, meet some fantastic like-minded people and find out more about the project.